aczietlow/bookworm/README.md

 start with the latest recommendations
 - How to Measure Anything: Finding the Value of "Intangibles" in Business (Douglas  Hubbard)
 - Supercommunicators: How to Unlock the Secret Language of Connection (Charlest Dugg)

+## Rules of Side Questing

+As with most side quests, this project is more about the journey more than the destination.

+Want to learn:
+- more go
+- more of go std lib
+- architecture design patterns
+- consequences of actually having an application more than 2000 lines of code
+- experiment with TUIs
+- continue to improve speed with neovim

+Offlimits:
+- frameworks and libraries that solve problems in this domain out of the box
+  - cobra commands
+  - gin
+  - bubbletea